 Prayer is more about attitude than aptitude.

 Prayer is more about attitude than aptitude.
 It isn’t about the exact words you use.
 It’s about communicating with God from the heart.
 It isn’t about the way your body is positioned.
 It’s about approaching God with gratitude and trust.
 Too often in our conversations with God, we do all the talking.
 Maybe we should listen more.
-I have to give my parents credit.
-They indulged my love of reading and let me read a lot!
-They bought me tons of books, brought me regularly to the library, and trusted me to know what was appropriate and what wasn’t.
+When I was young, my parents encouraged me to read.
 They even let me read Judy Blume books.
 I read the “boy” books like Tales of a Fourth Grade Nothing and Superfudge.
 But they also let me read stuff like Are You There God?
 It’s Me, Margaret.
-I didn’t know that was revolutionary except that whenever I mention it people are surprised and sometimes shocked.
-But it was the first time I read a book about a kid who prayed.
+I didn’t know reading that book was considered a “girl” book.
+I just liked her stories.
+More importantly, it was the first time I read a book about a kid who prayed.
 It meant a lot to me.
 We could talk all day long about the theology of the book, but it was my first introduction to a God who listened and cared about what I had to say.
 A God who was patient as we tried to figure out what role God played in our lives.
 And a God who just wants us to come back and talk with him.
 Is there a right way to pray?
 Yes, but it’s not about form or function.
 The right way to pray is to do it often and from the heart.
 The rest will come in time.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.

 Stephen Miller, The Jesus of the Bible, (Barbour Publishing, OH), 2009, p.
 176.